atomicjolt-com/atomic-forge/atomic-decay/README.md

 ### Cloudflare Tunnels

-If you are using Cloudflare tunnels Atomic Oxide will be available at atomic-oxide.atomicjolt.win
+If you are using Cloudflare tunnels Atomic Decay will be available at atomic-decay.atomicjolt.win

 Steps to setting up Cloudflare Tunnels:
 Create the tunnel:
-cloudflared tunnel create atomic-oxide
+cloudflared tunnel create atomic-decay

-You have to create the DNS manually: cloudflared tunnel route dns atomic-oxide atomic-oxide.atomicjolt.win
+You have to create the DNS manually: cloudflared tunnel route dns atomic-decay atomic-decay.atomicjolt.win

-If atomic-oxide.atomicjolt.win is taken just setup a different DNS entry.
-For example, ao.atomicjolt.win Be sure to change tunnels.yaml to use the DNS you choose.
+If atomic-decay.atomicjolt.win is taken just setup a different DNS entry.
+For example, ad.atomicjolt.win Be sure to change tunnels.yaml to use the DNS you choose.

 Run a tunnel.
-Note that tunnels.yaml needs to contain the ingress rules cloudflared tunnel --config ./.vscode/tunnels.yaml run atomic-oxide
+Note that tunnels.yaml needs to contain the ingress rules cloudflared tunnel --config ./.vscode/tunnels.yaml run atomic-decay

 ## Developing

-Atomic Oxide is built using the atomic-lti crate which relies on the implementation of traits to talk to a data store.
-Atomic Oxide provides implementations of stores that rely on PostGres that can be found in the atomic-oxide/src/stores directory.
+Atomic Decay is built using the atomic-lti crate which relies on the implementation of traits to talk to a data store.
+Atomic Decay provides implementations of stores that rely on PostGres that can be found in the atomic-decay/src/stores directory.

 The traits can be found in atomic-lti/src/stores.
 Using a different data store requires the implementation of new code that implements these traits.

+## Recent Changes

+1. Removed `bundled` feature from pq-sys dependency
+2. Updated pq-sys from 0.6 to 0.7
+3. Updated axum from 0.7 to 0.8
+4. Fixed package name from "atomic-oxide" to "atomic-decay"
+5. Updated various other dependencies to their latest versions